Edric-cui/Portfolio1/_posts/2018-06-01-Design Infrastructure and Systems Works.md

 ### LeetCode: OS-native motion and precision craft

 At LeetCode, I treated dark mode and interaction states as system concerns.
-For motion, I leaned on OS-native patterns (iOS and Android) for performance and visual stability.
+Motion design ownership in this portfolio belongs here: I leaned on OS-native patterns (iOS and Android) for performance and visual stability, and translated those decisions into implementable rules.
 This work also reinforced my precision craft, translating visual consistency into rules engineers can implement

 <!---image: LeetCode OS-native motion example-->
 <!---image: LeetCode precision craft example (radius or spacing)-->